Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1inclass.md

 ### A. Introduction

-Welcome to Foldscope activity!
+Welcome to the Foldscope activity!
 We hope that you are as excited as we are!
-Our goal is to help you discover and get you inspired by the living matter and world around you.
+Our goal is to help you discover and get inspired by the living matter and world around you.

 ### In class goal: Build your own foldscope.

 To complete this activity you will first build your own simple microscope, similar to Anton van Leeuwenhoek, and use it to explore and discover the world around you.
 Your microscope is called a **Foldscope**.
 If you would like to learn about the story behind Foldscope go [here](https://www.ted.com/talks/manu_prakash_a_50_cent_microscope_that_folds_like_origami#t-545437).

-Using your own Foldscope, you will discover the world around you by going outside and taking microscopic pictures of stuff that fascinates you (living matter and otherwise).
+Using your own Foldscope, you will discover the world around you by going outside and taking pictures of microscopic stuff that fascinates you (living matter and otherwise).
 It does not matter what you take a picture of and the teaching team purposefully won't give you a direction.
 We want you to explore for yourself and interact with what you find interesting.

 Finally, you are asked to document and share your images.
 This will be part of your PSET-1.
 This can be completed today or anytime in the next week.